abdulwasio1/leetcode-questions/README.md

 4. Move start forward and end backward
 5. Return false immediately if characters don't match 6 .Return true if all comparisons pass

+⚫**58.
+Length of Last Word**

+**Problem Description**

+Given a string s consisting of words and spaces, return the length of the last word in the string.

+**Solution Approach**

+**The solution follows a two-step process:**
+  1. Trim trailing spaces by iterating from the end of the string and removing spaces until a non-space character is found.

+  2. Count characters from the end of the trimmed string until a space is encountered or the beginning is reached.

+**Algorithm Complexity**

+Time Complexity: O(n) - where n is the length of the string

+Space Complexity: O(n) - due to StringBuilder creation

+**Example**

+Input: s = "Hello World"

+**Explanation:** The last word is "World" with length 5.

+Input: s = "   fly me   to   the moon  "

+Output: 4